 Overuse of sunscreen is one reason.
-While these product help protect against skin cancer – they also block a whopping 97 percent of your body’s vitamin D production.
+While these products help protect against skin cancer, they also block a whopping 97 percent of your body’s vitamin D production.

 If you live in a northern climate, you’re not getting enough sun (and therefore vitamin D), especially during winter.
 And you’re probably not eating enough of the few natural dietary sources of vitamin D: fatty wild fish like mackerel, herring, and cod liver oil.

-With all these causes of vitamin D deficiency, you can see why supplementing with enough of this vitamin is so important.
+With all these causes of vitamin D deficiency, and how hard it is to get from diet alone, you can see why supplementing with enough of this vitamin is so important.
 Unfortunately, you aren’t really being told the right amount of vitamin D to take.

-Our government currently recommends 2,000 IU as the upper limit for vitamin D —but even that may not be high enough for our sun-deprived population!
-In countries where sun exposure provides the equivalent of 10,000 IU a day and people have vitamin D blood levels of 105 to 163 nmol/L, autoimmune diseases (like multiple sclerosis, type 1 diabetes, inflammatory bowel disease, rheumatoid arthritis, and lupus) are uncommon.
+Our government currently recommends 50 mcg (2,000 IU) as the upper limit for vitamin D intake—but even that may not be high enough for our sun-deprived population!
+In countries where sun exposure provides the equivalent of 10,000 IU a day and people have vitamin D blood levels of 105 to 163 nmol/L, which may seem extremely high, autoimmune diseases (like multiple sclerosis, type 1 diabetes, inflammatory bowel disease, rheumatoid arthritis, and lupus) are uncommon.